delprzemo/typescript-cheatsheet/README.md

 **Q: What is Tuple type?**

-A: Array contains  ains items with various types.
+A: Array contains items with various types.
 See [types](https://github.com/delprzemo/typescript-cheatsheet#Basic-variable-types "Basic-variable-types")

 **Q: When never type can be useful?**